Candle-Electric/VMU_Development_Beginners-Tutorial/Lesson_1/README.md

 		.cnop	0,$200		; Pad To An Even Number Of Blocks

-Now that our code is ready, let's [use WaterBear to build it](https://github.com/wtetzner/waterbear#Usage)!
+Now that our code is ready, let's open up a Command Line Prompt and [use WaterBear to build it](https://github.com/wtetzner/waterbear#Usage)!

 	waterbear assemble main.asm -o Lesson_1.vms